-This is a chapter, offered for free, of The Moral Bias of Objectivism
+This is a sub-section of the Introduction of The Moral Bias of Objectivism

 But their very definition of “reason” is suspect.
-Before we get into understanding Objectivism, the next chapter, let’s check the very tools we are using to understand the world.
+Here is my challenge to check the very tools you use to understand the world.

-In Objectivism, Reason Isn’t Just a Tool to Understand.
-It’s a Way to Be.
+In Objectivism, Reason Isn’t Just a Tool; It’s a Way to Be

 Objectivists consistently think reason is just a way to understand the world.
 If new information were presented, they would gladly update their thinking, they tell me.
 They can’t understand my challenge, because, to their core, they think Objectivism means “reason.”

 But I find they are always using two different definitions of “reason,” constantly conflating the two.
-If we needle out the two definitions of “reason” that are used almost interchangeably, it becomes much clearer as to what is actually going on.
+If we needle out the two definitions of “reason,” which are used interchangeably, it becomes much clearer as to what is actually going on.

 Definition of Reason #1: Studying Draws Conclusions